At The New Mummy Co. our Birth Doulas will support you with prenatal and postpartum visits and provide continuous birth support during labour.

 - Reduces the mother’s request for pain medication and/or epidurals

-In 2012, A study was published in the Cochrane review on the use of continuous support for women during childbirth.
+Yes, absolutely.
+In 2012, a study was published in the Cochrane review on the use of continuous support for women during childbirth.
 In a randomized trial, the researchers reviewed women in labour who either received continuous, one-on-one support or regular nursing care.
-The results showed that in situations where women received 1:1 support were more likely to have vaginal delivery and less likely to have taken any pain medication during labour.
-Most women felt positively about childbirth and in fact had shorter labours.
+The results showed that in situations where women received 1:1 support were more likely to have a vaginal delivery and less likely to have taken any pain medication during labour.
+Most women felt positive about childbirth and in fact had shorter labours.

 Statistics indicated that when continuous labor support is provided by a doula, women experienced a: